pete9936/turtlebot_parking_leap/README.md

 To test the leap_motion first make sure the LeapMotion is running (sudo leapd) or (sudo service leapd restart) and to visulaize the LeapMotion in a new terminal type "LeapControlPanel" then bring up the Visualizer.
 Start roscore then run leap_turtle.launch

+# Setting up the Turtlebot Laptop

 The vision packages for Astra used on this project can be found below:
+Using OpenCV 3.3.1